nyu-pl-sp19/class11/README.md

 ### Methods

-The methods of objects are defined as functions in their classes.
+The methods of the instances of a class are defined as functions in the body of the class.
 For instance, suppose we want to add a method `print` to our `Point` objects that allows us to pretty print point objects on standard output.
 Here is how this would look like:

 ```scala
 class Point(val first: Double, val second: Double) {